lsnidero/keycloak-spid-provider/README.md

 If you need to start KeyCloak listening on another port use the `--http-port <port_number>` command argument.

-The SPID custom provider has been correctly deployed and to verify that the module is correctly available and active, you can open the Keycloak admin console and access the **Identity Providers** section, choose the **Add provider** dropdown and you should find the **SPID** entry.
+The SPID custom provider has been correctly deployed and to verify that the module is correctly available and active, you can open the Keycloak admin console and access the **Identity Providers** section, choose the **Add provider** dropdown, and you should find the **SPID** entry.

 ## Repeated deployments and cache